Uromycladium spp. that cause gall rusts (Acacia gall rusts)

 - Difficult to identify/detect as a commodity contaminant

 - Difficult/costly to control

 UsesTop of page

-Various host plant species of the U. tepperianum s. lat. species complex have become invasive in natural ecosystems in various countries around the world to which they had been introduced.
-Each of the various species within the complex is therefore a potential biological control agent of its host plant, where that plant has become invasive.
+Various host plant species of the gall forming Uromycladium spp. have become invasive in natural ecosystems in various countries around the world to which they had been introduced.
+Each species is therefore a potential biological control agent of its host plant, where that plant has become invasive.
 U. morrisii was introduced to South Africa for the control of Acacia saligna in 1987, where it has proven to be both safe and effective (Morris, 1991; 1997; 1999; Wood and Morris, 2007).
 Following this success, Uromycladium woodii has also been introduced into South Africa for the control of Paraserianthes lophantha.

-It has been suggested that biological control of Falcataria moluccana, using a taxon in this species complex, in Hawaii and other Pacific Islands is a feasible option (Hughes et al., 2013).
+It has been suggested that biological control of Falcataria moluccana in Hawaii and other Pacific Islands is feasible (Hughes et al., 2013).
 U. falcatariae would be the appropriate taxon to consider for this purpose.

 Uses ListTop of page